mubashirhassanpk/subscription-tracker-app/chrome-extension/SETUP.md

 # Chrome Extension Setup Guide

-Follow these steps to install and configure the Subscription Tracker Chrome extension:
+Follow these steps to install and configure the SubTracker Chrome extension:

 ## Installation